Investing properly is a crucial part of maximizing your savings and cash ﬂow.

 This is unbelievably common.

-Mutual funds can be an expensive way to invest without returns to justify those fees if you don’t do a bit of research.
-A fast and efficient way to make sure you’re diversiﬁed and that your investments are performing optimally is to get objective professional advice.
+Some mutual funds can be an expensive way to invest without returns to justify those fees if you don’t do a bit of research.
+A fast and efficient way to help ensure you’re diversiﬁed and that your investments are performing optimally is to get objective professional advice.
 If for whatever reason you’re unwilling or unable to, the next thing you can do that doesn’t involve taking courses, getting certiﬁcations, or doing a ton of research is not asking a friend, colleague or family member who doesn’t manage or recommend investments for a living.
 There is also NOT doing nothing and maintaining the status quo.
 Or you can do the thing that takes the least time commitment is to go to morningstar.com type in the names or symbols of the funds you currently hold.
 It will quickly tell you whether the fees and past performance are higher than, lower than or on par with other mutual funds in a similar category.
 Remember, past performance is no guarantee of future results.
 You can also get information on their fund rankings.
 The website won’t give you recommendations of what to invest in if you ﬁnd that all your current funds are sub-par, but it will tell you which ones to consider getting your portfolio.

-Not being diversiﬁed is another threat to growth.
+Not being diversiﬁed is another risk to growth.
 Diversiﬁcation goes beyond having both stocks and bonds in your portfolio or making sure to buy a mutual fund instead of one stock.
 I had a client recently who thought he was diversiﬁed because he was invested in a Target date fund in his 401(k).
 Target date funds adjust to be more conservative over time (less stocks and more bonds) as you get closer to the retirement year in the title of the fund.
 In reality, even though he was partially diversiﬁed in that the fund owned hundreds of different stocks because target date funds are mutual funds invested in dozens of other mutual funds, when we did an in-depth analysis we found that actually the fund was fully invested in one classiﬁcation of US stocks and one classiﬁcation of international stocks when there were actually 10 potential subcategories of US and international stocks he could’ve been exposed to.
 Further research could show other opportunities, while similar risk and fee profiles, and different return potentials.
 The beneﬁts of changing strategy were ongoing just like the costs of not investigating other options and understanding what he was actually invested in would have been.

-The point here is that at a minimum, most people can do better than they’re doing by taking a small amount of time to sit down and honestly assess whether their savings a and investments are working hard for them.
+The point here is that at a minimum, I believe that most people can do better than they’re doing by taking a small amount of time to sit down and honestly assess whether their savings a and investments are working hard for them.
 Are your savings making at least 1%?
 If the answer is no, you have room for improvement.
 Are your investments typically growing?
-If the answer is no, you have room for improvement.
+If the answer is no, you probably have room for improvement.
 If the answer is yes, the next question is are you sure the funds you’re invested in have reasonable fees and solid performance compared to others in it’s category?
 If the answer is no, you have some research to do and likely some room for improvement.
 If you are unwilling or unable to spend the time doing the research yourself, you should be using someone to help you.
 Even if you are willing to spend some time looking at the basics, over the long run your goal should probably be to get an objective second opinion here.
 The worst that can happen is you spending money to ﬁnd that you’re actually doing the best you can do- if this is what you ﬁnd then great, you have conﬁdence that you’re on the right track and lucky that you’re money has been working hard for you.
 The best that can happen is you ﬁnd out you weren’t maximizing your investments and that there is opportunity for you to do so going forward.

 Investing involves risk including loss of principal.
 No strategy, including asset allocation, assures success or protects against loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not protect against market risk.